dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./Images-10-13-2021/part1-step3-4-2-rancher-import-cluster-harbor-pg2.png)

-b) Enter the custer name as `Harbor` and leave the rest of the setting as default & click on `Create`.
+b) Enter the custer name as `harbor` and leave the rest of the setting as default & click on `Create`.

 ![Rancher UI](./Images-10-13-2021/part1-step3-4-3-rancher-import-cluster-Harbor-pg3.png)